brimdata/zui/docs/Remote-Workspaces.md

 path.

-Now that we know Brim is simply connecting to Zed locally, next we'll vary this approach to instead start a remote `zed lake serve` and connect to it to access the data stored there.
+Now that we know Brim is simply connecting to Zed locally, next we'll vary this approach to instead start a remote `zed serve` and connect to it to access the data stored there.

 # Starting a Remote Zed Lake

 For our example remote host, we'll use a Linux Ubuntu 18.04 VM running in Amazon AWS.
-Because Brim interacts with `zed lake serve` over a REST API that is still evolving, care should be taken to ensure the Brim version being installed on the remote side matches the version being run locally.
+Because Brim interacts with `zed serve` over a REST API that is still evolving, care should be taken to ensure the Brim version being installed on the remote side matches the version being run locally.
 In this cookbook we'll use Brim v0.25.0, which includes Zed v0.30.0.